 Senior Research Associate

-Amanda joined the Center staff in September, 2015.
+Amanda joined the Center staff in 2017 as a Senior Research Associate at the Washington State Center for Court Research (WSCCR).
 Her previous research experience includes working as a Senior Research Associate at the National Gang Center and a Pre-Doctoral Research Associate at the University of Washington Social Development Research Group.
 Her community practice experience includes working as a Project Assistant at the San Bernardino Mayor's Office focusing on juvenile justice reform and community gang prevention.
 She holds a B.A. from California State University, Long Beach, an M.S.W. from Loma Linda University, and a Ph.D. from the University of Washington.
 Her research interests include the role of detention in the juvenile justice system (including detention alternatives), evidence-based practice, and youth gang prevention.

 Senior Research Associate

-Matt joined the Washington State Center for Court Research in May of 2011.
-Prior to WSCCR, he worked as the Data Resources Manager for Partners for Our Children at the University of Washington.
+Matt joined the SAJE Center in 2017 as a Senior Research Associate at the Washington State Center for Court Research (WSCCR).
+Prior to joining SAJE and WSCCR, he worked as the Data Resources Manager for Partners for Our Children at the University of Washington.
 Matt has worked for more than 16 years as a specialist with DSHS's Children's Administration, most recently as a program manager and database and technical administrator.
 In his capacity as Senior Research Associate, Matt uses administrative data to evaluate outcomes and provide performance tracking for children in the dependency courts and child welfare systems.
 He received a Bachelor of Arts degree in psychology and fine arts from Pacific Lutheran University and a Master of Fine Arts in theater arts from Minnesota State University, Mankato.

 Senior Research Associate

-Andrew joined the Center for Court Research staff in October of 2014.
-Prior to coming to the AOC, he worked as a Research Associate for the United States Sentencing Commission where he was involved in a variety of research projects, including: crack cocaine offender recidivism, child pornography offending and sentencing, and supervision revocations and modifications.
+Andrew joined the SAJE Center in 2017 as a Senior Research Associate at the Washington State Center for Court Research (WSCCR).
+Prior to coming to SAJE and WSCCR, he worked as a Research Associate for the United States Sentencing Commission where he was involved in a variety of research projects, including: crack cocaine offender recidivism, child pornography offending and sentencing, and supervision revocations and modifications.
 Andrew has also published his own research on case studies of white collar crime.
 He earned a B.A. in Spanish from the University of Michigan, a M.S. in Criminal Justice Administration from San Diego State University, and a PhD.
 In Criminology, Law & Society from the University of California, Irvine.

 Research Administrative Assistant

-Rachael joined the Center in January, 2014.
+Rachael joined the Center in 2017 as a Research Administrative Assistant at the Washington State Center for Court Research (WSCCR).
 Rachael has been an Administrative Assistant with the State of Washington for over ten years and previously worked for the Department of Social and Health Services and the Washington Military Department.
 She holds a B.A. in Integrated Social Sciences from the University of Washington.

-Wei joined the Center staff in November of 2006 and provides data support for the Center programs.
+Wei joined the Center staff in 2017 as a Systems Integrator at the Washington State Center for Court Research (WSCCR) and provides data support for the Center programs.
 Previously, Wei was a Research Associate focusing on data management and statistical analysis for clinical trials and other medical research activities at the Medical University of South Carolina.
 Wei holds a B.S. in Math from Beijing Normal University, China and a M.S.P.H. in Biostatistics from the University of South Florida.